Dhruv88/Dhruv88.github.io/_paper-reviews/paper-review-3.md

 I thought the paper was really cool in proposing a new perspective to look at the performance degradation of deep graph neural networks, which is feature overcorrelation.
-I also thought the paper was really cool in proposing a general framework DeCorr to reduce the feature correlation and enable deeper GNNs Detailed Analysis of Solution Approach
+I also thought the paper was really cool in proposing a general framework DeCorr to reduce the feature correlation and enable deeper GNNs.

+Detailed Analysis of Solution Approach:
 ======
 The key features of the solution in the paper are:
 * The paper proposes a new perspective to look at the performance degradation of